yichunzhao/spring-jpa-transaction/README.md

 We can control whether the schema.sql file should be executed with the property spring.datasource.initialization-mode.
 The default value is embedded, meaning it will only execute for an embedded database (i.e. in our tests).
 If we set it to always, it will always execute.

+The FetchType method defines two strategies for fetching data from the database:

+FetchType.EAGER: The persistence provider must load the related annotated field or property.
+This is the default behavior for @Basic, @ManyToOne, and @OneToOne annotated fields.
+FetchType.LAZY: The persistence provider should load data when it's first accessed, but can be loaded eagerly.
+This is the default behavior for @OneToMany, @ManyToMany and @ElementCollection-annotated fields.